liufuxiao/Upload-code/README.md

 # Upload-code
 The only file you need to execute is " upload.js".
-You are allowed to choose the destination of google or Microsoft which you upload to.But remember to update the account ID and the app ID in "add-utterances1.js" and "add-utterances2.js".
+You are allowed to choose the destination of google or Microsoft which you upload to.
+But remember to update the account ID and the app ID in "add-utterances1.js" and "add-utterances2.js".
-Besides,the "sample.txt" and " utterance.json" are the data files.When "upload.js" is working on, it will invoke the command
-line to execuate "add-utterances1.js" and "add-uttterances2.js" relatively according to your choice.
+Besides, the "sample.txt" and " utterance.json" are the data files.When "upload.js" is working on, it will invoke the command line to execuate "add-utterances1.js" and "add-uttterances2.js" relatively according to your choice.

 The "utterance.json" is the data file of the Microsoft, you can add the intent and entity.
 Besides, you need to remember the